RedisLabs/redislabs-docs/content/rs/concepts/memory-performance/_index.md

 ## Metrics

-From the Redis Enterprise Software admin console, you can monitor the performance of you clusters, nodes, databases, and shards with real-time metrics.
+From the Redis Enterprise Software admin console, you can monitor the performance of your clusters, nodes, databases, and shards with real-time metrics.
 You can also enable alerts for node, cluster, or database events such as high memory usage or throughput.

 With the Redis Enterprise Software API, you can also integrate Redis Enterprise metrics into other monitoring environments, such as Prometheus.